tiarno/reachtim/content/articles/monitor01.md

 - set up a web page with HTML + Chart.js to visualize the data

-### A Note on the Infrastucture
+#### A Note on the Infrastucture

-There's a lot you can do with a MongoDB database and a web server to interact with it.
+There's a lot you can do with a MongoDB database and a web server.
 I use the two together for all kinds of things.

 This project might seem to be a lot of work to just come up with a method for monitoring some servers.
-But if you already have the database and web server it's simple and fast.
-I find that having these two tools provides me with the power to come up with new ideas and implement them quickly.
+But if you already have the database and web server it's a simple and fast project to get up and running.

+I find that having these two
+tools provides me with the power to come up with new ideas and implement them quickly.